rom-rb/rom-rb.org/source/doc-pages/guides/basics/mappers.md

 # ]
 ```

-Mappers allow to convert tuples to the form, required by the domain.
+Mappers convert tuples into the form required by the domain.

-At first define the mapper for a relation.
+To create a mapper, first define the mapper for a relation.

 ```ruby
 class UserAsEntity < ROM::Mapper